 Amid the naval barrage, an alarm blared.
-Three German torpedo boats had emerged from a smoke screen in a bid to hit the fleet.
-A torpedo smashed into the Free Norwegian destroyer, Svenner which sank.
+Three German torpedo boats had emerged from a smoke screen.
+A torpedo smashed into the Free Norwegian destroyer, Svenner which wallowed and went under.
 Seventy-four destroyers remained.
 The German boats vanished into the smoke towards Le Havre.

 Meanwhile, overhead, hundreds of US Eighth Air Force B-17 Flying Fortresses and other bombers streamed towards the coastline.
 For over half an hour before the assault forces reaching the beach, some 1,365 American bombers began dumping 2,796 tons of bombs on targets spread along the coast, adding to the destruction caused by British bombers the night before.
 When the bombardment lifted long minutes later, 4,000 barges and landing craft began separating themselves from the fleet and heading for the coastline.
 Within them, heavily armed but anxious Allied troops waited to reach the sable sand of France.

 Graphic showing the in which order the leading American assault units landed at Utah" beach. ©Akhil Kadidal